The spectral theory of regular sequences: A natural probability measure associated with

 A point to be made here is that, while Theorem \ref{thm:Dumas} is certainly technical, in the cases we apply it, for integers $x\in[k^n, k^{n+1})$, the integer part $\lfloor x\rfloor=n$ is constant, so only the dependence on the fractional parts $\{x\}$ will need to be dealt with.
 For a detailed example of how this theorem can be applied to give a distribution function, see Baake and Coons~\cite[Sec.~3]{BC2018}, where they give an account concerning the Stern sequence.

-Now, applying Theorem \ref{thm:Dumas} to the complete sums $\varSigma_f(n)$ gives for some $r<\rho$.
+Now, applying Theorem \ref{thm:Dumas} to the complete sums $\varSigma_f(n)$ and using the transposed representation as that theorem requires, gives for some $r<\rho$.
 As $n\to\infty$, since ${\bf F}_\rho$ is H\"older continuous, so that For $o(\rho^n)$ to be the true error term in Eq.~\eqref{eq:denom}, for sufficiently large $n$ we must have that Since the non-zero condition \eqref{condition} holds precisely when there is a $j\in\{0,\ldots,v-1\}$ such that This being the case, if $\ell$ is the largest $j\in\{0,\ldots,v\}$ for which \eqref{zjcond} holds, then

 Arguing as in the previous paragraph allows us to prove the following result.

 \begin{theorem} Let $f$ be an integer-valued $k$-regular sequence.
 Suppose that $\rho({\bf B})$ is the unique dominant eigenvalue of ${\bf B}$, $\rho({\bf B})>\rho^*(\{{\bf B}_0,\ldots,{\bf B}_{k-1}\})$ and that Eq.~\eqref{zjcond} holds.
 Then, the limit $\mu_{f}([0,x])$ of the sequence $\mu_{f,n}([0,x])$ exists.
 Moreover, the function $\mu_{f}([0,x])$ is H\"older continuous with exponent $\alpha$ for any $\alpha<\log_k(\rho/\rho^*)$. \end{theorem}